COVID-19 Coronavirus Update

 As you may be aware, COVID-19 greatly affects anyone age 60+ and those with compromised health.
 Cornwall Manor has implemented these necessary precautions to protect all of our residents to reduce the risk of the Coronavirus spreading.

-- Residential Living (campus residents) may have family members and fully vaccinated (for your safety) non-family guests visit inside their apartment/home or outside.
+- Residential Living (campus residents) may have family members and fully vaccinated (for your safety) non-family guests visit inside their residence or outdoors.
 Please do not use indoor common areas at Cornwall Manor when hosting family.
 Visitors must adhere to Cornwall Manor’s mask and social distancing guidelines.

-- Currently, our visitation policy for campus residents only allows for authorized visitors at this time.
+- Currently, our visitation policy allows for authorized visitors at this time.
 Cornwall Manor has not opened our campus to all visitors.
 An authorized visitor(s) is someone who is allowed or approved to be on campus.
-Examples of an authorized visitor for campus residents include two immediate family members, a caregiver or Power of Attorney.
+Examples of an authorized visitor for campus residents include family members and fully vaccinated friends, a caregiver or Power of Attorney.
 Staff may also have authorized visitors such as marketing prospects, administrative visitors, contractors, etc.